ReproNim/reproschema-protocol-cookiecutter/README.md

 protocols, but do name your protocol something that makes sense to you!
 The interactive session will guide you through the process:

-1. `protocol_name`: Name of the protocol, use kebab-case with no spaces.
+1. `protocol_name`: Name of the protocol; use kebab-case with no spaces.
 Suggestions:
     - `reproschema-protocol`
     - `mood-protocol`